-The second review (currently in draft) followed up that high priority action plus the six remaining actions which were all due for implementation.
-Whilst we found that three actions had been implemented, two medium priority actions had only been partly implemented, and one medium priority action and the same high priority action, which related to ensuring sufficient IT specialism/expertise is maintained amongst the authorities workforce, had not been implemented.
+The second review followed up that high priority action plus the six remaining actions which were all due for implementation.
+Whilst we found that three actions had been implemented, two medium priority actions had only been partly implemented (one downgraded to low priority), and one medium priority action and the same high priority action, which related to ensuring sufficient IT specialism/expertise is maintained amongst the authorities workforce, had not been implemented.